peterbaldridge/minimal-mistakes/_posts/2015-01-22-The-Yelp-Dataset-Challenge.markdown

 To quantify the diversity of users' visiting habits, I used [Shannon's E](https://en.wikipedia.org/wiki/Diversity_index), a well-used ecological diversity index.

 ## Results:
 The results were unlike anything I had expected.
 Instead of the isolated clusters I had imagined, the scatterplot showed a single contiguous mass that lengthened and focused as review count increased.
-In other words: diversity index was approaching limit as the review count increased.
+In mathematical terms: diversity approaches a limit as review count increases.

 ![](https://peterbaldridge.github.io/media/yelp/pitts.jpg)